gchure/phd/docs/src/chapter_06/section_12_tables.md

 sites flanking the chloramphenicol resistance gene that can be used to lose this resistance.
 However, we maintained the resistance gene in our constructs.
 A summary of the final genotypes of each strain is listed in Table 6.4.
-In addition each strain also contained the plasmid pZS4\*1-mCherry and provided constitutive expression of the mCherry fluorescent protein.
-This pZS plasmid is a low copy (SC101 origin of replication) where like with 3\*1x-lacI, mCherry is driven by a $P_{LtetO-1}$ promoter.
+In addition, each strain also contained the plasmid pZS4\*1-mCherry and provided constitutive expression of the mCherry fluorescent protein.
+This pZS plasmid is a low copy (SC101 origin of replication) where, like with 3\*1x-lacI, mCherry is driven by a $P_{LtetO-1}$ promoter.

 | **Primer** | **Sequence (5' $\rightarrow$ 3')** | **Notes**|